vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 > This is a place to keep my microjournal.
 Personal opinions, plz don't get offended anon.

+## 📅 2023-18-05

+Struggling with double downing on work, having fun.
+Managing life in general.
+IDK what to do.

 ## 📅 2023-13-05
 <img src="https://pbs.twimg.com/media/Fv8Oj2UWwAA2dm6?format=jpg&name=large" width="400">